Nwqda/snitchyScript/README.md

 https://i.ibb.co/LdqsFHN/a1ob6.png)

 ### Decrypt the image
-Since the data are hidden in the image, a decryption demo page has been created to extract the data from the image.
+Since the data are hidden in the image, a decryption demo page has been created to extract the hidden data from the image.
 So now let's go to decryptLoot.html and upload the image received on Telegram.

 ![snitchyScript.js loot image](
 https://i.ibb.co/5cdFj8c/snitchy-Script-decrypt-loot-page.png)